gottedev/betme_task/readme.md

-Requirements: Node 12+
+#Requirements: Node 12+
+#Instructions:
-Instructions:0.clone this repo in your system
+*clone this repo in your system
-1.check whether you have node installed in your system, 2.do npm install in terminal
+*check whether you have node installed in your system, *do npm install in terminal
-3.last npm start to see task result
+*last npm start to see task result